openmainframeproject/tac/tools/collaboration_tools.md

 - TSC project chairpersons can manage thier respective project calendars.
 - LF Staff can manage any calendar event

 If you are running into an issue with calendar events, please [submit a request] and the LF Staff can help.
+It's also recommended to review the [groups.io instructions for using the calendar](https://groups.io/helpcenter/membersmanual/1/working-with-calendars) for additional assistance.

 ### Meeting management using Open Mainframe Project Calendar